Germar Rudolf: Background

 Rudolf was born in Limburg an der Lahn, Hesse.
 In 1983 he took his Abitur in Remscheid, then studied chemistry in Bonn, graduating in 1989 with a master's degree.
 As a student, he joined the A.V.
 Tuisconia Königsberg zu Bonn and the K.D.St.V.
 Nordgau Prag zu Stuttgart, Catholic fraternities belonging to the Cartellverband.
 According to the website “Informationsdienst gegen Rechtsextremismus” (Information service against right-wing extremism), Rudolf was in 1985, a member of Schlesische Jugend (Silesian Youth), the youth section of the association The Landsmannschaft Schlesien - Nieder- und Oberschlesien e.V. ("Territorial Association of Silesia - Lower and Upper Silesia").
 Still according to the site Informationsdienst gegen Rechtsextremismus, Rudolf participated the year after, at the Reichsgründungskommers (Reich Foundation Parties) of the ultra-nationalist student association Verein deutscher Studenten (VDSt, German Student League).
 In 1989, he also took on editorial responsibilities in the German newspaper of New Right Junge Freiheit, and was an author in the far-right journals: Staatsbriefe, Sleipnir, Deutschland in Geschichte und Gegenwart.
-After supporting the CSU/CDU, he became a member of the Republicans.
+After supporting the CSU/CDU, he became a member of the Republicans, a minor anti-immigrant German political party.
 After his military service with the German Air Force, in October 1990 he joined the Max Planck Institute for Solid State Research at Stuttgart, where he prepared a PhD thesis.